 For example, in the following screenshot, you can see that three different jobs were started on the same Robot.
 The first job is running, while the others are in a pending state.

 If a Robot goes offline while executing a job, when it comes back online, its execution is picked up from where it left off.

 If you are using High-Density Robots and did not enable RDP on that machine, each time you start a job, the following error is displayed: “A specified logon session does not exist.
 It may already have been terminated.”
-To see how to set up your machine for High-Density Robots, please see About Setting Up Windows Server for High-Density Robots.
+To see how to set up your machine for High-Density Robots, please see the About Setting Up Windows Server for High-Density Robots page.